-The Universal Recommender (UR) is a new type of collaborative filtering recommender based on an algorithm that can use data from a wide variety of user taste indicators—it is called the Correlated Cross-Occurrence algorithm.
+The Universal Recommender (UR) is a new type of collaborative filtering recommender based on the Correlated Cross-Occurrence algorithm (CCO), which can use data from a wide variety of user taste indicators.
 Unlike the matrix factorization embodied in things like MLlib's ALS, The UR's CCO algorithm is able to ingest any number of user actions, events, profile data, and contextual information.
-It then serves results in a fast and scalable way.
-It also supports item properties for filtering and boosting recommendations and can therefor be considered a hybrid collaborative filtering and content-based recommender.
+It then serves results in realtime using realtime user data in a scalable way.
+It also supports business rules based on filtering and boosting matches in item properties.
+The UR can therefor be considered a hybrid collaborative filtering and content-based recommender.

-The use of multiple types of data fundamentally changes the way a recommender is used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one user event.
-Most recommenders, for instance, can only use "purchase" events.
+The use of multiple types of data fundamentally changes the way a recommender this used and, when employed correctly, will provide a significant increase in quality of recommendations vs. using only one "conversion event".
+Most recommenders, for instance, can only use one indicator of user taste like a "purchase" event.
 Using all we know about a user and their context allows us to much better predict their preferences.

 For the impatient head to the quickstart and be aware that the UR requires Apache PredictionIO with Elasticsearch.
 You are free to pick any backing data store but make sure Elasticsearch is installed.